 Yes, 2016 is in the rear view.
 But it shouldn’t be.
 If it seems like Haiti has a disproportionate number of natural disasters, you’re right.
 But it’s more than just bad luck or lousy geographical positioning (tornado alley anyone?).
 Some (too much) of the damage, death, and suffering is man-made.
 The cause.
 Deforestation.
 Moreover, global warming climate experts have warned us about the increased frequency and intensity of hurricanes from this day forward.
 Haiti wasn’t always an environmental disaster; we’ve written elsewhere on our site on how things got so environmentally grim in Haiti

 According to the World Bank, Haiti has less than 4% tree coverage as of 2015.
 Why?
 Because oil is expensive, Haitians make charcoal by cutting down and burning trees in massive heaps; the process is disturbing.
 Charcoal has provided 85% of Haiti’s cooking energy for decades, and along with heating daily meals for millions, the practice has left behind an environmental calamity.

 Over 15,000 acres of topsoil are washed away annually lowering land productivity, decreasing water sheds and leading to a desert landscape (all of which stress remaining foliage).
 Moreover, soil erosion damages dams, irrigation, roads, and coastal marine ecosystems.
-In times of severe weather, torrential rain washes down barren mountains ripping down shrubs, soil, crops, houses, livestock, and people.
+In times of severe weather, torrential rain washes down barren mountains ripping out shrubs, soil, crops, houses, livestock, and people.
 Water packed mud slams into villages leaving behind death, destruction, and an unbelievable clean up task.

 It wasn’t always this way.